 There are also amazing roads here for exploring!
-I already mentioned the Burr Trail on my previous post, but there are more here that I can even begin to cover.
+I already mentioned the Burr Trail in my previous post, but there is more here that I can even begin to cover.
 The park has a great page to start.
 Some are paved, some definitely NOT; all are extremely scenic!
 You’ll want to check with the rangers for the road conditions—especially if there has been any inclement weather.

 For hiking or driving, I have a favorite book that is fairly new and unlike other guide books, and it is ALL Capitol Reef!
 It is the Capitol Reef National Park: The Complete Hiking and Touring Guide by Rick Stinchfield.

 From Capitol Reef, I head north and onto a new road and into new territory!